 Going to Italy for the first time, or thinking of planning a trip there?
 You’ll need my essential tips for visiting Italy.
 I will share some valuable advice to help you on your Italian adventure.
 I hope this guide I’ve put together especially for you will help make your time in Italy most memorable.

-Being from Italian heritage, I have travelled to Italy several times since I was a young child and there is still so much I haven’t seen.
+Being of Italian heritage, I have travelled to Italy several times since I was a young child.
+However, there is still so much of the country I haven’t seen.
 It always leaves me wanting more.